Our Process

 original text, the 1st line

-should be indented an
+should be indented.
+An

 additional four spaces.